selfxyz/tee-monorepo/README.md

 ## Additional Information

-- Ensure your firewall and security groups allow traffic on port 516 if you intend to access the server from outside the enclave.
+- Ensure your firewall and security groups allow traffic on port 516 if you intend to access the server from outside the host machine.
 - To reapply the capability (`setcap`) on the binary, run the command again after each rebuild.